akmalfaditya/Bootcamp/Practice/Advanced C#/Event Handler/README.md

 # Event Handlers in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the publisher-subscriber pattern in C#!
 Events are built on top of delegates and provide a safe, standardized way to implement notifications and loosely-coupled communication between objects.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: